npruehs/ue4-rts/Documents/Manual/Units.md

 1. Add an `RTSDescriptionComponent` and set its localized text if you want to show it in any kind of ingame UI.
 1. Add an `RTSPortraitComponent` and set its portrait if you want to show it in any kind of ingame UI.
 1. Add an `RTSSelectableComponent`, and set its selection circle material (e.g. to `M_RTSSelectionCircle`) and selection sound.
+1. If the selection order of your actors matters (e.g. for grouping in your UI), set the _Selection Priority_ as well.
 1. Add an `RTSOwnerComponent`.
 This will be used to store (and replicate) the owner of the unit for all players (e.g. for showing team colors).
 1. Add your `RTSHoveredActorWidgetComponent` (see [User Interface](UserInterface.md)).